Proudly serving South San Francisco, Millbrae, Brisbane, and SFO

 In the 1950s and 1960s we helped perfect the collection of refuse in watertight collection vehicles.

-In the 1970s we started the first transfer station in northern California, with recovery of recyclables starting on opening day!
+In the 1970s we started the first transfer station in northern California, Blue Line Transfer (BLT), with recovery of recyclables starting on opening day!

-In the 1980s the firm was among the first to install prototype waste reduction and resource recovery technologies, including curbside collection of recyclable materials, motor oil and oil filters.
+In the 1980s we were among the first to install prototype waste reduction and resource recovery technologies, including curbside collection of recyclable materials, motor oil and oil filters.

-In 2001 SSFSC and Blue Line Transfer Inc. moved to their current location with more capacity and equipment for processing and diverting materials from the landfill.
+In 2001 SSFSC and BLT moved to their current location with more capacity and equipment for processing and diverting materials from the landfill.

 In 2008, 22,000 square feet of solar panels were installed on the roof of the MRF which resulted in an annual reduction of 26 % in electricity purchases.

-In 2013, SSFSC administration building obtained LEED certification for Existing Building: operations and maintenance.
+In 2013 our administration building obtained LEED Certification for Existing Building.